Return probability and recurrence for the random walk driven by two-dimensional Gaussian free field: A RSW result for effective resistances

-\begin{proof} Let $\theta$ be a unit flow from~$u$ to~$v$.
-Then \eqref{eq-resistance-flow} implies Hereby \eqref{E:4.1} follows by bounding the second exponential by its maximum over all pairs of nearest neighbors in~$A$ and optimizing over~$\theta$.
+Hereby we get \eqref{E:4.1} by bounding the second exponential by its maximum over all pairs of nearest neighbors in~$A$ and optimizing over~$\theta$.
 The estimate \eqref{E:4.2} is obtained similarly; just take the conditional expectation before optimizing over~$\theta$.
-The proof of \eqref{E:4.3} exploits the similarity between \eqref{eq-resistance-flow} and \eqref{eq-conductance-minimization} and is thus completely analogous. \end{proof}
+The proof of \eqref{E:4.3} exploits the similarity between \eqref{eq-resistance-flow} and \eqref{eq-conductance-minimization} and is thus completely analogous. \end{proofsect}

-\begin{proof}[Proof of Proposition~\ref{prop:zero_mean}] Our aim is to use the fact that, in any Gaussian network, the resistances are equidistributed to the conductances.
+\begin{proofsect}{Proof of Proposition~\ref{prop:zero_mean}} Our aim is to use the fact that, in any Gaussian network, the resistances are equidistributed to the conductances.
 We will apply this in conjunction with the estimate in Lemma~\ref{remark_dual_couple}.
 Unfortunately, this estimate requires a hard bound on the maximal ratio of resistances at neighboring edges.
 These ratios would be undesirably too large if we work with the GFF network directly; instead we will invoke the decomposition of~$\chi_{M}$ into the sum of Gaussian fields $Y_{M} = \{Y_{M, v}\}_{v \in B(N)}$ and $Z_{M} = \{Z_{M, v}\}_{v \in B(N)}$ as stated in Lemma~\ref{lem:field_decomp_smooth} and apply Lemma~\ref{remark_dual_couple} to the network associated with $Z_{M}$ only.

 We begin by estimating the oscillation of $Z_{M}$ across neighboring vertices.
 From property~(c) in the statement of Lemma~\ref{lem:field_decomp_smooth} and a standard bound on the expected maximum of centered Gaussians, we first get